 The Organization for Transformative Works submitted an amicus brief, joined by the Digital Media Law Project and the International Documentary Association and ten law professors, arguing that EA's use in a video game of college football players' data/descriptions is covered by the First Amendment.
 EA and the public have a strong First Amendment interest in being able to incorporate factual information - like a player's height, weight, jersey number, and team - into creative works.

 - Amicus Brief, Salinger v.
 Colting (PDF); served on August 3, 2009.

-The Organization for Transformative Works was asked to collaborate with the American Library Association, the Association of Research Libraries, the Association of College and Research Libraries, and the Right to Write Fund on an amicus brief in the pending Salinger/60 Years Later case.
+The Organization for Transformative Works was asked to collaborate with the American Library Association, the Association of Research Libraries, the Association of College and Research Libraries, and the Right to Write Fund on an amicus brief in the Salinger/60 Years Later case.
 The OTW's Rebecca Tushnet and Casey Fiesler collaborated with lawyers from Stanford's Center for the Internet and Society and the UC Berkeley School of Law to produce the brief.

 Petition to the Copyright Office in favor of a DMCA exemption for makers of noncommercial remix, 2008- 2009

 The EFF applied to the Library of Congress for a DMCA exemption to allow the extraction of clips from a DVD for inclusion in noncommercial remix videos, such as fanvids, that are found to be fair use.
 The OTW (and many vidders) assisted in the preparation of this application.

 - Reply Comment of the Organization of Transformative Works , (PDF, or view as HTML) in support of the EFF's proposed DMCA exemption for vidders and other remix artists; submitted February 2, 2009.